 It is therefore essential that a flexible plan is maintained which is responsive to the outcomes of tests and to changing delivery or resource availability dates.
-AI based plan representations were used to augment the existing project management aids at ESA for spacecraft AIV during the OPTIMUM-AIV project.
+At based plan representations were used to augment the existing project management aids at ESA for spacecraft AIV during the OPTIMUM-AIV project.

-3.2 Use of Knowledge Based Plan Features
+4.2 Use of Knowledge Based Plan Features

-OPTIMUM-AIV made use of a number of features found in AI based plan representations.
+Optimum-aiv made use of a number of plan representation features described in section 2.